3d Chern--Simons matter theories from generalized Argyres--Douglas theories: General framework and strategy

 up to a $p$-independent constant prefactor.
 Up to an over all constant, the trace in \eqref{eq:S3part} is defined so that

 where $\{\gamma_i\}$ is a basis of the electro-magnetic charge lattice.\footnote{Again, we assume here that the 4d theory has no flavor symmetry.}

 Note that the factor $\Phi_{\sf b}(\frac{i({\sf b}+{\sf b}^{-1})}{2}-p)$ in \eqref{eq:hatPhi_b} is almost identical to the contribution from a chiral multiplet to the localization formula for the ellipsoid partition function, where the chiral multiplet is assigned with R-charge zero and is coupled to a $U(1)$ vector multiplet whose real scalar is $p$.
 This implies that \eqref{eq:S3part} is identified as the ellipsoid partition function of an $\mathcal{N}=2$ CS matter theory, where $e^{-\pi i p^2}$ in \eqref{eq:hatPhi_b} is a part of the CS level of a $U(1)$ gauge group corresponding to $p$.
-The precise identification given in the next sub-section of \eqref{eq:S3part} with the ellipsoid partition function leads to the the same CS matter theory obtained by the Schur index Specifically, the we will that the same linear combination of topological $U(1)$ symmetries can be read off from the Fayet-Iliopoulos (FI) term.
+The precise identification given in the next sub-section of \eqref{eq:S3part} with the ellipsoid partition function leads to the the same CS matter theory obtained by the Schur index.
+Specifically, we will see that one can read off from the half-index and the ellipsoid partition function that the same linear combination of the reference R-charge and topological $U(1)$ charges is allowed as a symmetry.